How to Reduce Bruising and Swelling After Brow Lift

 Can you ice too much after brow lift surgery?

-• You actually can.
-Hence it is important to be very careful.
+Make sure to follow Dr Turner’s recommendation regarding ice compress.
 Wrap the ice in a soft cloth or a towel and place it on your skin for only 15 minutes at a time and then take a break for 15 minutes.
-Following these steps will give you maximum benefits.

 When should I use scar cream after brow lift surgery?